qetuo1098/marg_cond_gaussian_example/README.md

+Example code for our paper [1]: https://arxiv.org/abs/2409.09871

 Instruction: run planar_pushing_matlab.m

-This script illustrates our method of covariance extraction [1] in a constrained toy localization problem.
+This script illustrates our method of covariance extraction in a constrained toy localization problem.
 It uses a miniature version of the box-pushing scenario used in our third experiment [1].
 We took this scenario from InCOpt [2], a version of GTSAM [3] that accounts for hard constraints.

 The scenario in this script is similar to the 2D planar pushing example used in [1,2], but is simplified and reimplemented in MATLAB.
 The original experiment in [1] involved a number of modifications to [2], which was on top of an old version of the GTSAM repo [4].
 To avoid instructions on installing heavy and old libraries, and to focus more on the covariance extraction section, we show a simpler version in this script.